jundalisay/sp/content/en/research/schopenhauer/world/chapter-12.md

-Rational knowledge (wissen) is then all abstract knowledge,—that is, the knowledge which is peculiar to the reason as distinguished from the understanding.
+Rational knowledge (wissen) is then all abstract knowledge.

-Its contradictory
+It is the knowledge which is peculiar to the reason as distinguished from the understanding.

-opposite has just been explained to be the concept “feeling.”
+Its contradictory opposite has just been explained to be the concept “feeling.”

 Now, as reason only reproduces, for knowledge, what has been received in another way, it does not actually extend our